mcarthey/EFCoreExample/EFCoreExample/README.md

 # EFCoreExample

-EFCoreExample is a .NET Core application that demonstrates the use of Entity Framework Core with both SQLite and SQL Server databases.
+EFCoreExample is a .NET Core application that demonstrates the use of Entity Framework Core in a console application.
+It provides a simple interface for managing classrooms and students.

 ## Overview